Apply Windows Patches on NCache Server

 Now start the cache manually from NCache Manager if auto-start is not enabled.
 Refresh cache cluster from NCache Manger to view this node as active node in the cluster.
 Furthermore, you can see data being transferred to this lately added cache node.

 Perform same steps for other nodes in your environment.
-The main reason of starting NCache service manually is that some of the patches complete their operations after some time of system startup and it is a good practice to start NCache service manually once all the patches are fully applied and maintenance work is complete on your server.
+The main reason of starting NCache service manually is that some of the patches complete their operations after some time of system startup and it is a good practice to start NCache service manually once all the patches are fully applied and maintenance work has been completed on your server.